kyliestephens-2004/Design_Project2/README.md

 - outcome → whether the borrower defaulted on the loan or not There is also a loan_id field that acts as a unique identifier for each borrower.
 Fields like “Yes” and “No” were changed into true and false values so the data would be easier to work with in machine learning models.
 Number fields were also kept as integers or decimals depending on the type of value.

-This is an image of one of the documents in the database - you can see the structure, nesting, and field names.
-This displays the implicit schema in MongoDB.
-### INSERT IMAGE

 **Data Summary**